natiginfo/action-detekt-all/RELEASING.md

  3. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version)
  4. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version)
  5. `git push && git push --tags`
- 6. Create a new pull request on Github for new release branch and merge it to master.
+ 6. Review the automatically created [pull request](https://github.com/natiginfo/action-detekt-all/pulls) for new release branch and merge it to master.
  7. Navigate to the [releases](https://github.com/natiginfo/action-detekt-all/releases) page and publish latest draft release.